dklassic/APFrameworkUI/README.md

 ## Document

-For more detailed explaination of how the framework is structured, please refer to the Document
+For more detailed explaination of how the framework is structured, please refer to the [Document](https://github.com/dklassic/APFrameworkUI/blob/next/Document.md).

 ## Futurework